Exit identities for L\'evy processes observed at Poisson arrival times: Introduction

 In this paper, we establish formulas for two-sided exit probabilities under Poissonian observation, as well as formulas for the joint transform of the exit time and the corresponding overshoot on the event of interest.
 In addition, we consider reflected processes and provide the joint transforms including the total amount of output (dividends) or input (required capital to remain solvent) up to the exit time.
-Note that the formulas also hold for spectrally-positive \levy processes by simply exchanging the roles of the involved quantities.
+Note that the formulas also hold for spectrally-positive L\'{e}vy processes by simply exchanging the roles of the involved quantities.
 It turns out that the resulting formulas have a rather slim form in terms of first and second scale functions, and along the way it also proves useful to define a third scale function.
-The form of the expressions allows to interpret them as natural analogues of the respective counterparts under continuous observation. \\
+The form of the expressions allows to interpret them as natural analogues of the respective counterparts under continuous observation.
+Finally, we note that discrete observation allows for a wide range of cases, and our list of exit identities is not exhaustive.
+We only consider the basic cases, that is, the ones where the corresponding events stay non-trivial if Poissonian observation is replaced by a continuous one, which, for example, excludes $\{ T_a^-<\tau_0^-\}$ mentioned above.

 The remainder of this paper is organized as follows.
-Section \ref{sec2} recalls some relevant exit identities under continuous observation.
-Section \ref{sec4} contains the main results, and the proofs are given in Section \ref{sec5}.
-Finally, Section \ref{sec7} gives an illustration of some identities for the case of Cram\'er-Lundberg risk model with exponential claims.
+Section~\ref {sec2} recalls some relevant exit identities under continuous observation.
+Section~\ref{sec4} contains the main results, and the proofs are given in Section~\ref{sec5}.
+Finally, Section~\ref{sec7} gives an illustration of some identities for the case of Cram\'er--Lundberg risk model with exponential claims.

-Throughout this work we use $e_u$ to denote an exponentially distributed r.v. with rate $u>0$, which is independent of everything else.
+Throughout this work, we use $e_u$ to denote an exponentially distributed r.v. with rate $u>0$, which is independent of everything else.